Landgate/slip-developer-documentation/api-endpoints.md

 @TODO Desktop GIS link

 # Google Maps JavaScript API
+The popular Google Maps JavaScript API provides a number of layers specifically for accessing data within a Google Maps Engine instance; including:

+* Display any Google Maps Engine layer via the *MapsEngineLayer* class,
+* Add interactive functions and customise the styling of a layer via the *DynamicMapsEngineLayer* class, and
+* The *HeatmapLayer* class to visualise data intensity.

-The popular Google Maps JavaScript API provides a number of layers specifically for accessing data within a Google Maps Engien instance.
-API documentation and demos can be found [here](https://developers.google.com/maps/documentation/javascript/visualization) and code samples based on data in SLIP Future can be found [here]()
+API documentation and demos can be found [here](https://developers.google.com/maps/documentation/javascript/visualization) and code samples based on data in SLIP Future can be found [here]().

 @TOOD Code samples link